Search

 Ashley Lee

-Ashley received her A.A. from Richard Bland College of William & Mary in 2001 and went on to B.A. studies at Virginia Commonwealth University.
-As Virginia natives, Ashley and her husband reside just outside of the state capital where they spend time with their daughter enjoying the beautiful city of Richmond and the East Coast Beaches.
+A Virginia native, Ashley earned her A.A. from Richard Bland College of William & Mary in 2001 and pursued B.A. studies at Virginia Commonwealth University.
+She and her husband reside just outside Richmond, Virginia, where they enjoy spending time with their daughter and exploring the city and East Coast beaches.

 Tiara Green, MSEd